 Harm Reduction Harm reduction is a set of practical strategies and ideas aimed at reducing negative consequences associated with drug use.

 Periodic Table of Illicit Substance The Periodic Table of Drug Addiction.

 Addiction Statics The United States is in middle of an epidemic.
 The following includes real-time counters to put into perspective the cost of substance abuse.

 Starting in July we will be starting a new program called File For Life.
 The File For Life program is designed to give our Public Safety officers necessary medical information about you in the event that you are incapacitated and cannot communicate with us.
 The way this works is quite simple.
 All you need to do is pick up the form at the Public Safety Department, fill it out, place it in the red envelope provided, and place it on your refrigerator.
 The form will contain basic medical information, such as medical history, medications, etc. In the event we respond to your home for a medical emergency our officers will go directly to the refrigerator, retrieve the form, and use the information to better help you.

-This online crime-tracking service was implemented in July 2012 as a safety tool for Center Line's residents.
-By following the image below, residents can see a map of Center Line with crimes and locations committed in their neighborhood.
+Crimedar, an online crime-tracking service, was implemented in July 2012 as a safety tool for Center Line's residents.
+At the Crimedar website, residents can see a map of Center Line with crimes and locations committed in their neighborhood.

-If you have any questions you may call our station and talk to a dispatcher or ask for Lt.
-Tom Costello, Badge #23.
+If you have any questions you may call our station and talk to a dispatcher or ask for Lieutenant Tom Costello, Badge Number 23.
 We will let you know where you can purchase the locks and how to install them if requested.